 The LYAC was founded to ensure that London’s youngest residents were taken seriously by local politicians and decision makers.
 The LYAC began as a training ground for young people interested in learning the tools of traditional politics.
 The Council met monthly, in a City Hall committee room, to debate motions about relevant local decisions.
 However, after two years of struggling with motions, votes, and formal committee procedures the LYAC decided to make a change.

-Now in its fifth year, the LYAC is composed of 15 Youth Ward Councillors, aged 15-25.
+Now in its sixth year, the LYAC is composed of 15 Youth Ward Councillors, aged 15-25.
 Ward Councillors are elected in yearly citywide elections, held online during the first week of May.
 Youth Councillors meet in roundtable format to discuss and analyze a spectrum of issues: Carding, Public Transit, Mental Health, Income Disparity, to name a few.
 Youth Councillors do the majority of their work between meetings by attending community events, holding focus groups, interviewing local community leaders, and facilitating community development projects.

 Since its inception, the LYAC has held conversations with hundreds of young people, produced tens of reports on important topics, engaged with 10,000+ voters, contributed to numerous public processes, and founded multiple community development projects.
 The Council is supported by four staff members and 15+ volunteers across four unique volunteer departments (Report Writing, Research, Communications and Storytelling).
+The organization has recently expanded, partnering with the London Community Foundation to support Youth in Philanthropy, and with Pillar Nonprofit Network to deliver the London Life Young Leaders governance training program.

 The number one priority of any Youth Councillor is to meet with as many young and older people as possible, so if you’d like to come to a meeting or to talk with your youth representative about a challenge or opportunity, you can find their contact information here.